shaoyuchu/TCG/final_EWN/README.md

 - Star0.5: chance node search with cuts in between choices
 - Star1: chance node search with cuts inside choices using bounds from an arbitrary move ordering

-To compare the time usage of each algorithm, we take 2 open game board configuration, 2 middle game ones, and 2 end game ones.
+To compare the performance of each algorithm, we take 2 open game board configuration, 2 middle game ones, and 2 end game ones.
 We set the depth to be fixed at 4, disable the transposition table, and compare the leaf nodes in the search tree.

 ![https://i.imgur.com/WEtweOF.png](https://i.imgur.com/WEtweOF.png)